Check-in for Rehab Here: Guilty Deck-Owner Syndrome

 They say the first step toward improving your mental health is to admit you have a problem.
 So, let’s get right down to it.

 Is it true you feel guilty that you haven’t stained your deck ever, or as often as you think you’re supposed to?
-And a follow-up question — have you actually noticed that your deck has boards that are rotting, the whole thing is discolored, and you’re afraid to even think about it because there are a thousand things you’d rather spend money on that are a lot more important to you?
+And a follow-up question, have you actually noticed that your deck has boards that are rotting, the whole thing is discolored, and you’re afraid to even think about it because there are a thousand things you’d rather spend money on that are a lot more important to you?

 But he’s the big question.
 You spend more time thinking negative thoughts about your deck than you do sitting out there enjoying it, am I right?

-Now, as a totally unqualified mental health professional, let me do what I imagine therapists always do — affirm your feelings.
-Yes, decks are not the perfect solution to enjoying the nature outside your house’s walls.
+Now, as a totally unqualified mental health professional, let me do what I imagine therapists always do: affirm your feelings.
+Yes, decks are not the perfect solution to enjoying nature outside your house’s walls.
 Many days here in St Louis are too hot, too cold, too wet, too humid, or too appealing to mosquitoes.
 After all, we don’t live in a place with “perfect” weather like California, which has its own completely different set of problems you might not want to trade for better weather.

 So, let’s discuss how to get you to enjoy use your deck more, so you are more motivated to give it the maintenance it needs before it collapses into a large, festering heap of debris due to complete neglect.